wavefrontHQ/docs/pages/doc/ui_charts.md

 <tr>
 <td width="80%">
 <br>
-Wavefront charts allow you to examine what visualize metrics, create alerts, and more!
+Wavefront charts allow you to examine data, create alerts, and more!
 <ul>
 <li>Create a chart and fine-tune the data it displays using filters and functions.</li>
-<li>Customize chart appearance.</li>
+<li>Customize your charts.</li>
 <li>Use chart variables, set the time window, create alerts, and much more!</li></ul></td>
 <td width="20%"><a href="ui_charts_v1.html"><img src="/images/classic_button.png" alt="click here for the classic doc"/></a></td>
 </tr>